 Implement the Inventory Management System

-Step 1: Start with the basic functionalities
+Step 1: Start with basic functionalities

 Step 2: Integrate with other platforms